Home

 Faculty Bios

-Lawrence Lipnik has performed and recorded with many acclaimed early music ensembles and is a founding member of the viol consort Parthenia and vocal ensemble Lionheart.
-In addition to performing, his busy teaching schedule has included early music performance instruction at Wesleyan University; national and international festivals including the Benslow Music Trust in the UK, Tibia Adventures in Music Workshop in Tuscany, Italy, Port Townsend, San Diego, Madison, Hidden Valley, and Pinewoods.
-He has served as collegium director at Amherst Early Music; co-director of the Viols West Workshop in San Luis Obispo, California; and Viol Sphere 2 in Tucson.
-Recent performance highlights include concerts with lutenist Paul O’Dette of John Dowland’s complete Lachrimae at the Metropolitan Museum of Art, concerts at the Venice Biennale and Berkeley Festival, appearances with the Venice Baroque Orchestra, the Folger Consort, and early opera residencies at Carnegie Mellon University.
-He is a contributor to The Cambridge Companion to Shakespeare and Contemporary Dramatists, and The Cambridge Guide to the Worlds of Shakespeare.
+Lawrence Lipnik performs and records with many acclaimed early music ensembles and is a founding member of the viol consort Parthenia and vocal ensemble Lionheart.
+In addition to performing, his busy teaching schedule has included early music performance instruction at Wesleyan University, Collegium Director at Amherst Early Music, national and international festivals including the Benslow Music Trust in the UK, co-artistic director of the Viol Sphere 2 workshop in Arizona, Viols West Workshop, and the Hidden Valley Road Scholar National Early Music Workshop in California.
+Recent performance highlights include concerts with lutenist Paul O’Dette of Dowland’s complete Lachrimae at the Metropolitan Museum of Art, concerts at the Venice Biennale and Berkeley Festival, appearances with the Venice Baroque Orchestra, Folger Consort, ARTEK, as well as early opera residencies at Carnegie Mellon University.
+He has served on the national and local boards of the VdGSA and is a contributor to The Cambridge Companion to Shakespeare and Contemporary Dramatists, and The Cambridge Guide to the Worlds of Shakespeare.

 Accommodations